-‘Small paths appear across the fields.
+‘Narrow paths appear across the fields.
 The sheep follow one another so as not to trample the pasture.
-I never would have thought of that idea myself.’
+I would never have thought of that.’

 A literary graduate curtails his doctoral studies to move with his family to the fully working farm he unexpectedly inherits where he is responsible for a flock of sheep.
 He starts keeping a record of his days in the field, recounting the joys and sorrows of life in the country, the big events as well as the seemingly trivial.